darrenburns/elia/README.md

 # Elia

-A powerful terminal user interface for interacting with large language models.
+A snappy, keyboard-centric terminal user interface for interacting with large language models.

 Chat with Claude 3, ChatGPT, and local models like Llama 3, Phi 3, Mistral and Gemma.